 An important note here about medicines.
 Chronic (long-term) indigestion should ALWAYS be referred to your doctor.
 We do not recommend you choose your own medication, even over-the-counter.
 Only your doctor will be able to properly assess what you need.

 The advantage of the medicinal approach is that, in certain cases, this allows the patient to avoid all symptoms without too much inconvenience.
-The disadvantage is that it may not be desirable to take medicine for the rest of one’s life.
+The disadvantage is that it may not be desirable to take medicine for the rest of their life.

 The surgery for hiatus hernia should not be confused with the techniques described for abdominal wall hernias.
 The surgical procedures are different.